 I can truly say I had rather be at Mount Vernon than be attended at the Seat of Government by the Officers of State and the Representatives of every Power in Europe.

-John Adams wrote something similar to his wife after a diplomatic trip to Europe: “The tranquil walks of domestic life are now unfolding to my view: & promise a rich harvest of pleasing contemplation.”
+John Adams wrote something similar to his wife, Abigail, after a diplomatic trip to Europe: “The tranquil walks of domestic life are now unfolding to my view: & promise a rich harvest of pleasing contemplation.”
 One thinks of Churchill building his own garden wall at Chartwell after World War II.
 Except the gardens of Adams and Washington only grew native American plants, a patriotic initiative, Wulf argues.

 Thomas Jefferson, meanwhile, brought his giant mind to bear on the science of gardening, the botany.